Revealed: How Harambee Star Owino missed chance to play for FC Sion | Goal.com

 His exit from Zesco United came at a time the club started implementing a rule that limits foreign talent in their ranks.
 He was the second foreigner to leave after Burundian international Enock Sabumukama who was, coincidentally, signed by Napsa Stars, the club the Harambee Star joined.

-"It was not only Owino, but I also had deals for Brian Mandela and Anthony Akumu [who now plays for Kaizer Chiefs], but the latter joined Al Merrikh," Amrouche concluded.
+"It was not only Owino, but I also had deals for Brian Mandela and Anthony Akumu [who now plays for Kaizer Chiefs], but the latter joined Al Khartoum," Amrouche concluded.